July 21, 2022

 Virtual & In Person

-Los Angeles Cleantech Incubator (LACI) Amphitheater – 525 S. Hewitt Street Los Angeles, CA 90013
+Los Angeles Cleantech Incubator (LACI) Board Room – 525 S. Hewitt Street Los Angeles, CA 90013

 Join the WCS Los Angeles Chapter’s discussion on Kate Raworth’s book, “Doughnut Economics: 7 Ways to Think Like a 21st Century Economist.”

 - This is a hybrid event: Zoom Webinar & LACI Amphitheater

 - This event is complimentary for all WCS members.
 No promo codes needed.

 - Refer to the membership options here.
 Become a member here.